 Hong Kong is the home of Dim Sum and the Dim Sum restaurants here are the best in the world.
 Whether it's your first time, or you're an expert with the Har Gau, Dim Sum is a Hong Kong experience that shouldn't be missed.

 The title of best Dim Sum restaurant in Hong Kong is hotly contested, and there are several awards handed out each year to different restaurants and chefs.
-Below we have picked a selection of the best traditional Hong Kong Dim Sum restaurants with those that offer more modern take on the tradition.
+Below we have picked a selection of the best traditional Hong Kong Dim Sum restaurants with those that offer a more modern take on the tradition.
 Whichever restaurant you choose, you will be guaranteed fantastic Dim Sum.
 All of the Hong Kong restaurants we have listed will have an English language menu available.
-First time?
-Our Dim Sum guide has everything you need to know,

 01 of 05

 Hong Kong's most famous Dim Sum restaurant, Maxim's at City Hall deserves its hefty reputation for quality Dim Sum cuisine.
 One of the few remaining restaurants that still deliver Dim Sum to diners on a traditional cart, you simply point at what you want, Maxim's swinging chandeliers, white trimmed tassel chairs and uniformed waitresses are a celebration of a classic Dim Sum restaurant.
 While its reputation has seen prices creep up, the combination of an authentic Dim Sum experience and first class food make it worthwhile.